-People describe the Bat Flower plant using a variety of adjectives.
+Nature doesn’t produce too many flowers that are truly black in color.
+People describe the Black Bat Flower plant using a variety of adjectives.
 These adjectives include: unusual, odd, unique, bizarre exquisite, magnificent, fascinating, and beautiful.
 Get the picture!?
 Among those gardeners growing bat flowers, they share one thing in common…. they really love them.

 Native to Asia and Australia, Tacca Chantieri plants grow wild in places like the tropical forest in Yunnan Province, China.
+They get their name from the bat-shaped flower.
 These beautiful plants can grow up to 36″ tall.
 They produce big blooms up to 12″ across, with “whiskers” that can grow 28″ in length!
 The most common color is black.
-A rarer White Bat Flower is also available.
+However, a rarer White Bat Flower also exists.

 Grow Bat Flowers indoors or out.
 They prefer light shade, making them good candidates for your shade garden.
-They are popular as indoor houseplants, grown in containers.
+Also, they are popular as indoor houseplants, grown in containers.

 Flowers Bloom: Late Spring to Summer